Freedom from Federal Over-Reach, and Preserve the Bill of Rights

 a.)
 Migration - - "Bad Apples" wanted by states back east (or on US Federal warrants) would undoubtedly try to escape to the SAR.
 This issue will be not unlike the larger problem that America has now, so controlling immigration would be very important.

-On the positive side of the “migration problem”, you can expect good, honest, hard-working real Americans to migrate from less-free Federal states to the SAR.
-Likewise, if federally-dependent persons are denied access to welfare programs in the SAR, you can expect them to migrate out of the SAR, and go to California, or Illinois, or New York.
+On the positive side of the "migration problem", you can expect good, honest, hard-working real Americans to migrate from less-free Federal states to the SAR.
+Likewise, if federally-dependent persons are denied access to welfare programs in the SAR, then you can expect them to migrate out of the SAR, and go to California, or Illinois, or New York.
 This would surely be a win-win for all parties.

 b.)
 Currency/Monetary issues - - Initially, the SAR would be on the US Dollar, but if the USD eventually crashes, then the SAR must develop its own currency.